htay-htay-thwe/daily_flight_vue/README.md

 ---

 **Note**: This project is for educational and demonstration purposes.
-The reference is Agoda website (Agoda ကိုမှီခြမ်းထားပါသည်).
+The reference is Agoda website.